uh-joan/uh-joan.github.io/experience.md

   * As a Lead software developer to develop and maintain the open source data science toolkit which is a series of clinical measurements and features applicable to Parkinson’s Disease data collections.
   * Other duties: documentation, public pull requests and continuous integration.

-# Software Developer at Birkbeck University, London, UK.
+# Lead Developer at Birkbeck University, London, UK.
 * May 2017 – Dec 2017
 * Product: Moodle Birkbeck Learning App ([android](https://play.google.com/store/apps/details?id=uk.ac.bbk.slapp_moodle)/ios)
 * Description of work:
   * Mobile app software developer and UX/UI of the Moodle mobile application for the Birkbeck University.
   * Turning product roadmap and UX/UI mockups into effective implementations using the hybrid ionic library to update and maintain the mobile application in both apple and play store.

-# UX/UI Lead Developer at [Retechnica](http://www.retechnica.com/), London, UK.
+# Software Developer and UX Designer at [Retechnica](http://www.retechnica.com/), London, UK.
 * Aug 2015 – Nov 2017
 * Products: [CompassInsight](http://www.compassinsight.com/) and [Ingenia](https://www.ingeniapi.com/)
 * Description of work: